 This is a versatile option for someone who wants a shorter cut, but still needs options.
 In this style, the hair is cut scissor short (about two inches long) all over the head.
 The style can be worn with a bit of styling paste to add causal texture, á la Brad Pitt.
 The style can also be worn forward, as a longer Caesar, or brushed to the side with a bit of pomade, for a more formal look.
 Overall, it's a very versatile style for any time of the year.

 "Very short men’s haircuts tend to need touching up every one to two weeks," notes Thomas.
-"For a style that’s less maintenance, I suggest something a tad longer, like this haircut on Ryan Reynolds.
-This haircut is cut as an Ivy League but left just a bit longer.
-A number 4 blade can be used on the sides and back with a natural hairline at the nape of the neck and minimal outlining around the ears to create a natural effect.
+"For a style that’s less maintenance, I suggest something a tad longer, like this haircut on Ryan Reynolds."
+With this haircut, a number 4 blade can be used on the sides and back, with the hairline kept trimmed at the nape of the neck and minimal outlining around the ears, to create a natural effect.
 The top is cut slightly shorter at the crown and gradually gets longer towards the front.
-Styling paste adds separation and texture.
+Styling paste — and a hairbrush, to brush the ends upward — adds separation and texture.

 Braids or twists are not only protective—they can help combat breakage—but they're stylish and effective at keeping the hair out of the face.
 Rapper A$AP Rocky's braids frame his face well, due to the middle part.